dkirkby/E4S/projects/Photons.md

 # Project: Waveforms and Photons

 In this project, you will generate and monitor analog waveforms to control photons produced by a light-emitting diode (LED).
+This project assumes you are already familiar with analog [inputs](../inputs.md) and [outputs](../aout.md).

 ## Analog Waveform Output